mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 ### Flexibility and Extensibility

 First, given the heterogeneity of the measurement tools and techniques applied, it is necessary for the protocol to be as flexible and extensible as possible.
-Therefore, the architecture in its simplest form consists of only two entities and one relationship, as shown in the diagram below: n clients connect to m components via the mPlane protocol.
-Anything which can speak the mPlane protocol and exposes capabilities thereby is a component; anything which can understand these capabilities and send specifications to invoke them is a client.
-Everything a component can do, from the point of view of mPlane, is entirely described by its capabilities.
+Therefore, the architecture in its simplest form consists of only two entities and one relationship, as shown in the diagram below: n Clients connect to m Components via the mPlane protocol.
+Anything which can speak the mPlane protocol and exposes Capabilities thereby is a Component; anything which can understand these Capabilities and send Specifications to invoke them is a Client.
+Everything a Component can do, from the point of view of mPlane, is entirely described by its Capabilities.
 Capabilities are even used to expose optional internal features of the protocol itself, and provide a method for built-in protocol extensibility.

 ### Schema-centric Measurement Definition

 Second, given the flexibility required above, the key to measurement interoperability is the comparison of data types.
-Each capability, specification, and result contains a schema, comprising the set of parameters required to execute a measurement or query and the columns in the data set that results.
+Each Capability, Specification, and Result contains a schema, comprising the set of parameters required to execute a measurement or query and the columns in the data set that results.
 From the point of view of mPlane, the schema completely describes the measurement.
-This implies that when exposing a measurement using mPlane, the developer of a component must build each capabilities it advertises such that the semantics of the measurement are captured by the set of columns in its schema.
+This implies that when exposing a measurement using mPlane, the developer of a Component must build each Capabilities it advertises such that the semantics of the measurement are captured by the set of columns in its schema.
 The elements from which schemas can be built are captured in a type registry.
 The mPlane platform provides a core registry for common measurement use cases within the project, and the registry facility is itself fully extensible as well, for supporting new applications without requiring central coordination beyond the domain or set of domains running the application.

 ### Iterative Measurement Support

 Third, the exchange of messages in the protocol was chosen to support iterative measurement in which the aggregated, high-level results of a measurement are used as input to a decision process to select the next measurement.
-Specifically, the protocol blends control messages (capabilities and specifications) and data messages (results) into a single workflow.
+Specifically, the protocol blends control messages (Capabilities and Specifications) and data messages (Results) into a single workflow.

 <!-- this is shown in the diagram below.